QUESTION 1. (Actually a whole series of related questions)

 the spiders in.
 THEY BLOCK THE SIGNAL - use matt paint.
 Car primer is ideal.

 Alternatively you could use a clear transparent dish.
-See clear dishes on our clear dishes page
+See clear dishes on our

 They are also very good for conservation areas.